Traditional Christmas Series

 Florence, Italy, was the center of the Italian Renaissance in the 15th century, and home to many artists.
 It was a large, prosperous city heavily influenced by the Roman Catholic Church.
 Famous religious figures, such as the Madonna and Child, were featured in many artist’s works, which can still be found in the city’s churches and museums.

-The Star of Bethlehem, or Christmas star, is an important part of the story of Jesus’ birth.
+The Star of Bethlehem, or Christmas star, is an important part of the story of Jesus’s birth.
 In fact, it is often featured in planetariums during the holiday season.
-While some believe the star is fictional, Christianity refers to it as a miracle and a sign of Jesus’ birth.
-Astronomers and historians have several theories supporting the star’s existence.
+While some believe the star is fictional, Christianity refers to it as a miracle and a sign of Jesus’s birth.
+Astronomers and historians have several theories about the star’s existence.

 Bachiacca is largely credited with helping to evolve Mannerism, a late Renaissance style recognized by its exaggerated proportions and surreal elegance.
 Bachiacca was renowned for his detailed paintings of plants and animals.
 In paintings such as Madonna and Child, he included flowers with specific meanings.
 The baby Jesus is shown grasping a sprig of jasmine.
 Jasmine often represents Mary because the flower grows in May, which is known as the month of Mary.
 The other flowers in the painting – cornflower, rose, and sweetbriar – are all representative of Jesus and Mary as well.